 There is an urgent need to step up the mobilization against climate change.
 That is why, in September 2019, SUEZ strengthened its commitments to comply with the 1.5°C trajectory recommended by the IPCC.

-By 2035, 40% of the world's population will live in water-stressed regions.
+By 2035, 40% of the world's population will live in water-stressed regions, including countries and cities in Asia.
 This is one of the main consequences of climate change.
 Without water, there can be no development, food, agriculture or health.
 SUEZ is committed to saving water through the improved control of leaks and consumption, and to maximizing the offer by increasing the available volumes of alternative water (re-use of wastewater, desalination).